 Figure 1: System overview

-4.1 Protocol for generalised secured packets
+4.1 Protocol for generalized secured packets

-This clause applies if messages are protected using an implementation of the generalised secured packet format.
+This clause applies if messages are protected using an implementation of the generalized secured packet format.

 The Sending Application prepares an Application Message and forwards it to the Sending Entity, with an indication of the security to be applied to the message.